Jade Goody's cancer story shocked the nation. Here we outline how the mum-of-two's cancer developed.

 71 per cent of those surveyed said they felt scared of the procedure will three-quarters said they felt vulnerable.

 Shortly after Jade’s death the number of women seeking advice increased by a third but the numbers are now in decline.

 At the time of Jade’s death, it seemed as though she went from being healthy to extremely ill in a very short period of time – which might have made you worry about your own health.
-But Jade revealed shortly before her death that she’d been having symptoms for 3 years.
+But Jade revealed shortly before her death that she’d been having symptoms for three years.

-Here we show how Jade’s cancer developed.
+Here is a timeline of how Jade’s cancer developed:

 Jade has abnormal cells removed from her cervix, at the age of 15.

 According to the NHS Cancer Screening Programme, this is incredibly rare.
 In 2006 only 54 women under the age of 25 died from cervical cancer.
 In 2016 854 people died from cervical cancer in England.